-Differences between fine jewelry and costume jewelry
+What are the differences between fine jewelry and costume jewelry?

 The main difference between fine and costume jewelry is the use of material and durability.
 Fine jewelry is made with higher value material like precious metal and gemstone.
 In contrast to cheap costume jewelry, fine jewelry can be repaired (depending on the degree of damage).
 Even though enamel is not of high value itself, it is made with precious metal and the enamel techniques require high craftsmanship.

 There are two different kinds of costume jewelry.
 You can find cheaper imitations of fine jewelry that is known as costume jewelry.
 It is normally mass-produced and not particularly durable.
 Then you get costume jewelry that is made with better quality and more expensive materials.
 These can also be mass-produced but in a better quality of structures and settings.

 How to become a jewelry designer

 It is important to understand the fundamental rules of design elements and principles in jewelry.
 These rules serve as a visual guide when creating designs.
 However, to grow as a designer and artist, pushing the boundaries will propel your designs to even higher levels.

 Education will certainly help you to gain the technical skills in jewelry manufacturing, however, all you really need is vision and imagination to become a jewelry designer.
 Your mind is your only limitation.